tomfinney/website/public/static/markdown/posts/happy-new-year.md

 ###### 11-01-2020

-happy new year 2 everyone out there. i have changed the website design a bit to be a bit cleaner - tom
+happy new year to everyone out there. i have changed the website design a bit to be a bit cleaner - tom